SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

     foreach (var oldWebPartDefinition in webPartManager.WebParts)
     {
         var oldWebPart = oldWebPartDefinition.WebPart;
-        // Modify the Web Part if we find an old Web Part with the same title. if (oldWebPart.Title != oldWebPartTitle) continue;
+        // Modify the web part if we find an old web part with the same title. if (oldWebPart.Title != oldWebPartTitle) continue;

         ReplaceWebPart(web, item, webPartManager, oldWebPartDefinition, clientContext, page);